Global analysis of regulatory network dynamics: equilibria and saddle-node bifurcations: Bifurcation analysis of the Toggle Switch

+\begin{definition} A parameter $p\in \Lambda$ is said to be \emph{coherent} for a given Hill system if the number of stable equilibria numerically found is the same as the one determined by DSGRN for $\pi(p)$.

+The \emph{coherency rate} of a set of parameters is the percentage of coherent parameters in the set for the given Hill system. \end{definition}

+Let us underline here that, for an infinitely large Hill coefficient $d \rightarrow \infty$, all parameters are theoretically coherent since they converge to the parameters DSGRN actually computes on.

-It is now the time to present numerical results in support of our claims.
-Following \cite{parameter_sampling}, it is possible to construct a distribution $\mathcal{F}$ such that samples taken from $\mathcal{F}$ span the parameter regions $R(i)\subset \Xi^*, i = 1,\dots, 9$ of the Toggle Switch in such a way that no region is significantly over- or under-represented.
-Thus, we can create large samples of parameters knowing that $R(5)$ will be roughly represented in the sample as often as the other parameter regions.
-Having constructed a large sample of parameters, we can use the techniques presented in Section \ref{ss:visualDSGRN} to project each parameter to the square $[0,3]^2$.
-For each parameter sample $\lambda \in \Xi^*$, we are interested in finding any saddle node bifurcation that happens along the path $\curve(s)$ as presented in Section \ref{sec:the Toggle Switch saddle}.
-We will practically restrict ourselves to Hill exponents satisfying $1 \leq d \leq 100$, \corrc SK: Check that $100$ is still the value we actually used in the final computation <<>>
+We now need a probability distribution to generate our parameters.
+As can be seen from Table~\ref{tab:parameter_regions} each region $R(k)$ is unbounded.
+With this in mind we make use of a Gaussian (as opposed to uniform) distribution for the random sampling.
+To generate random parameters for a statistical analysis, we construct an unbounded distribution $\mathcal{F}$ such that samples taken from $\mathcal{F}$ span the parameter regions $R(i)\subset \Xi^*, i = 1,\dots, 9$, of the Toggle Switch in such a way that no region is significantly over- or under-represented.
+Thus, we create large samples of parameters knowing that $R(5)$ will be roughly represented in the sample as often as the other parameter regions.
+A sample from such a random distribution is built by {\tt create\_dataset\_ToggleSwitch}.

-The first visual result we want to present is Hill exponent at which saddle nodes happen.
-For this, we find saddle nodes with respect to the Hill exponent, then project the parameter over the $[0,3]^2$ square and represent the Hill exponent as a heat map.
-In Figure \ref{fig:heat_map}, the $x$ and $y$ axes represent the $g_1$ and $g_2$, while the color indicates the lowest Hill exponent $d$ for which we could find a saddle node at the given parameter value.
-Two additional information are given.
-Parameters where we could find a change in the number of numerical equilibria, but for which the saddle node problem did not give us a numerical solution are labeled "bad candidates", and are plotted in a scatter plot.
-Then, parameters for which we could find more than a single saddle node are also stored and plotted under the name of "multiple saddles".

-This Figure gives an intuition of what we would like to prove: choosing parameters in $R^*(5)$ has the highest likelihood of giving us a saddle node for relatively low enough the Hill exponent.
-Looking at this map, we observe that the bottom left of the center region seems to be the best location for a practical bistable switch, since most large Hill exponents would be over the saddle node.
-We also might notice how there are saddle nodes taking place outside the center region.
-For this to be more clear, we refer to Figure \ref{fig:heat_map}b, where the parameters that undergo a saddle node are plotted without the associated Hill exponent.